-The RMAF museum is a great place to take all small and big people interested in planes, helicopters and history of Malaysian military aviation.
+The Royal Malaysia Air Force Museum is a great place to take all small and big people interested in planes, helicopters and history of Malaysian military aviation.
 The place has a rather, ehem, nostalgic feel to it but you get to see planes and it’s free.

 Royal Malaysia Airforce Museum

 at the RMAF Base Kuala Lumpur

 50460 Kuala Lumpur